Management

 Digestive Health

-Here are images that show the steps for getting ready to irrigate your stoma.
+Here are images that show the steps for emptying the pouch for your stoma.

 Read article